openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 contain the CPUPartitioningMode, for this reason we will fall back to checking with the old logic for Single Node to insure we do not cause issues when upgrading.
-This check for Single Node should be something that happens on initial upgrades, as NTO will update the `Infra.Status.CPUPartitioningMode` to the correct value after initial boot.
+This check for Single Node should be something that happens on initial upgrades, as NTO will update the `infra.status.cpuPartitioning` to the correct value after initial boot.

 ### Performance Profile Controller